modelscope/agentscope/docs/sphinx_doc/en/source/tutorial/208-distribute.md

 server.wait_until_terminate()
 ```

-For similarity, you can run the following command in your terminal rather than the above code:
+For simplicity, you can run the following command in your terminal rather than the above code:

 ```shell
 as_server --host ip_a --port 12001 --model-config-path model_config_path_a  --agent-dir parent_dir_of_agent_a_and_b